joelchrono12/joelchrono12.ml/_posts/2025-08-07-webrings-clubs-and-blogrolls-im-part-of.md

 ## Challenges

-I've participated in a couple of different challenges or online events where I got listed, so that's fun.
+I've participated in a couple of different challenges or online events where I got listed, it's neat.

 - [100 Days To Offload](https://100daystooffload.com): Just write 100 posts in a day and you're good.
 I did it 4 times.
 - [CSS Naked Day 2024](https://css-naked-day.org/2024.html): Get rid of that stylesheet for once.